The best way to generate sustainable traffic is to optimize your website for search engine optimization.

 3. The Hummingbird – August 22, 2013

 The Hummingbird algorithm was designed to help fight against keyword stuffing and low-quality content.

-The Hummingbird allows Google to better decipher search queries and provide results that match searcher intent.
-The Hummingbird algorithm makes it feasible for a page to rank for a query even if it doesn’t contain the exact words the searcher entered.
+The Hummingbird allows Google to decipher search queries better and provide results that match searcher intent.
+The Hummingbird algorithm makes it feasible for a page to rank for a question even if it doesn’t contain the exact words the searcher entered.